 Editorial comment by website administrator:

 Personally, I’m going with the 610,000 estimate of 2 yrs. ago.
 I have lived with the 2.7 million number having served in Vietnam all along and believe the Times estimate refers to Era vets having served around the world during those war years.
 So, with the lower estimate of 610,000, over 2.1 million VN vets have died since 1975 – that’s an average of 44,000/year.
 The Vietnam Veterans of America have cited that they will remain an organization until ‘last man standing’.
 The youngest Vietnam Veteran is aged in the late 60’s today with life expectances estimated at 86 years old (for normal people).
 Agent Orange is impacting that timeline and those serving around the world were not affected by this wonderous life-robbing gift.
-So do Vietnam Veterans have twenty-eight more years or only ten until the last man falls?
+So do Vietnam Veterans have twenty-three more years or only ten until the last man falls?

 Leave your thoughts below in the comment section.